MJ029/Machine-Learning-101/2-Data Pre-Processing/ReadMe.md

 - The transformation behind OneHotEncoder is very simple it follows the operation of Binary Transformation, hope you might remembered the relationship between integer to Binary format.
 - Here we are going to convert the values encoded using LabelEncoder to Binary form.
 - It has an important parameter called categorical_features to accomplish the task.
-- by running the below code in our data-set, it will select the first column to OneHotEncode the categories.
+- By running the below code in our data-set, it will select the first column to OneHotEncode the categories.
-- then simply calling fit_transform method will do the remain for us.
+- Then simply calling fit_transform method will do the remain for us.
 ```py
 onehotencoder = OneHotEncoder(categorical_features =[0]) 	# Applying OneHotEncoding to index 0
 X = onehotencoder.fit_transform(X).toarray() 			# loading the converted values to variable X.